History of NATO in Timeline

 NATO

-In 1941, the United States and United Kingdom signed the Atlantic Charter, which laid out a framework for international cooperation without territorial expansion after World War II, and served as roots for NATO.
+In 1941, the Atlantic Charter, an agreement between the United States and the United Kingdom, laid out a framework for international cooperation without territorial expansion after World War II.

 March 1947: Treaty of Dunkirk Signed

-On March 4, 1947, France and the United Kingdom signed the Treaty of Dunkirk, a Treaty of Alliance and Mutual Assistance in the event of possible attacks by Germany.
+In March 1947, the Treaty of Dunkirk was signed by France and the United Kingdom as a Treaty of Alliance and Mutual Assistance in the event of possible attacks by Germany.

-In March 1948, the Treaty of Brussels expanded the alliance to include the Benelux countries, forming the Brussels Treaty Organization, commonly known as the Western Union.
+In March 1948, the alliance established by the Treaty of Dunkirk was expanded in the Treaty of Brussels to include the Benelux countries, forming the Brussels Treaty Organization, commonly known as the Western Union.

-On 4 April 1949, NATO was established by the signing of the North Atlantic Treaty (Washington Treaty).
-The 12 founding members of the alliance were Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom, and the United States.
+On April 4, 1949, NATO was established with the signing of the North Atlantic Treaty (Washington Treaty).
+The 12 founding members were Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom, and the United States.

-April 1949: Signing of the North Atlantic Treaty
+April 1949: Signature of the North Atlantic Treaty

 1951: Formation of SHAPE

-In 1951, Supreme Headquarters Allied Powers Europe (SHAPE) was formed, adopting many of the Western Union's military structures and plans.
+In 1951, Supreme Headquarters Allied Powers Europe (SHAPE) was formed, adopting many of the Western Union's military structures and plans, including agreements on standardizing equipment and stationing foreign military forces in European countries.

 1952: Greece and Turkey Join NATO

-In 1952, Greece and Turkey became new members of NATO, expanding the alliance's reach during the Cold War.
+In 1952, Greece and Turkey became members of NATO.

-1952: Establishment of Secretary General Post and First Major Maritime Exercises
+1952: Establishment of Secretary General and First Maritime Exercises

-In 1952, the post of Secretary General of NATO was established, and the first major NATO maritime exercises (Exercise Mainbrace) took place, and Greece and Turkey acceded to the organization.
+In 1952, the post of Secretary General of NATO was established as the organization's chief civilian.
+Also, that year marked the first major NATO maritime exercises, Exercise Mainbrace, and the accession of Greece and Turkey to the organization.

 May 1955: West Germany Joins NATO

-In May 1955, West Germany joined NATO, leading to the creation of the Soviet-dominated Warsaw Pact.
+In May 1955, West Germany was permitted to rearm militarily and joined NATO, which was a major factor in the creation of the Soviet-dominated Warsaw Pact.

 1955: West Germany Joins NATO